Sunrise Emergency Dentist

-Denture Care & Adjustment Tips, From Salem Premier Family and General Dentist
+Denture Care & Adjustment Tips From Premier Family and General Dentist in Salem, Oregon

 You’ve just received your new set of custom-made dentures, and are eager to have back your old (or improved!) smile -- congratulations!
 Like getting a new pair of stiff leather boots, dentures take a bit of adjustment, or “breaking in” time.
 It’s normal to experience some discomfort as one gets used to new dentures, but it won’t last forever.
 With a bit of practice, patience and care, soon enough you will be smiling, eating, and speaking with ease and confidence again!